 - The PIPOTs life outside work i.e. concerning adults with care and support needs in the family or social circle

-In relation to this process the person in a position of trust will have had an allegation raised that they may pose a risk to adults at risk because, in their life outside of their work environment, they are alleged to have:
+In relation to this process the person in a position of trust will have had an allegation raised that they may pose a risk to adults at risk because they have:

 - behaved in a way that has harmed, or may have harmed an adult or child